Strategies to Regulate Your Nervous System After Trauma

 Chart with color coded boxes, yellow for hyperousal, green for window of tolerance, blue for hypoarousal, to illustrate how strategies for nervous system regulation after trauma keep us in our window of tolerance.

 The window of tolerance model was developed by psychiatrist Dan Seigel in 1999.
-The idea is that trauma survivors generally have a very narrow window but can gradually expand it over time.
+The idea is that trauma survivors, due to nervous system dysregulation, generally have a very narrow window but can gradually expand it over time.
 Modern trauma theory recommends gradual exposure to discomfort to expand the window as opposed to the “flooding” techniques of the past that sent people way out of their window.

 1. Grounding Techniques